noamross/pubtime/CONTRIBUTING.md

 If you want to do an analyis, do it as narrative code and put it in `inst/YYYY-MM-DD-some-analyses.Rmd`.
 Be sure to put your name in the YAML metadata.
+Include the knitted `.md` file as well so that we can view the results on github.

 These are probably exploratory blog-post length analyses.
-Once we have several we can collate them into a manuscript
+Once we have several we can collate them into a manuscript.

 # Website